 During the build-out phase, brand management teams will translate campaign and asset concepts into actionable resources for local franchisees.
 For leading restaurant brands, this involves the build-out of templates, using graphic design resources and LMA tools.
 Build-out involves effective versioning of ideas by media type and channel, and knowledge of the types of assets that franchisees will use.
 Every asset that could be used towards achieving coverage for the concept that has already been articulated should be made accessible within the platform's library of assets so that they are easily discovered and used.

-To learn what a brand management team’s workflow may look like for transforming marketing assets into franchisee-ready templates in one leading SaaS LMA, CampaignDrive, check out How to Streamline Your DAM Workflow & Improve Marketing Efficiency in 6 Easy Steps.
+To learn what a brand management team’s workflow may look like for transforming marketing assets into franchisee-ready templates in one leading SaaS LMA, CampaignDrive, check out Optimize Internal Workflows with Enterprise Marketing Management.